 Going back to the top was another suffering we had to endure!
 But hey, we’re not complaining.
 It was all worth the sweat, trouble, and heart palpitation. 🙂

 If you are planning to stay longer than 3 days, it is much better to go on your own with a motorbike.
 It is cheaper and more convenient – and you could go far with it.
 Another way to get around is by renting a car with a driver – which we did.
-It seems hard to rent a car only – so we decided to include the driver who.
+It seems hard to rent a car only – so we decided to include the driver.
 He was never our tour guide though.
-He just dropped us off to our destinations and waited until we’re tired of sightseeing.
+He just dropped us off at our destinations and waited until we were tired of sightseeing.

 If you are staying for a short time but want to see a lot of wonderful places, join a tour.
 Or get a private tour.
 Check out the tours below and see which fits you.